Resize Property in Excel VBA

 Excel VBA Resize Property Result

-Explanation: this code line resizes Range("A1:C4") to 3 rows and 2 columns and selects this range (border for illustration only).
+Explanation: this code line resizes Range("A1:C4") to 3 rows and 2 columns and selects this range (borders for illustration only).

 Code line: